Hi there girls and boys, I hope you’re well?

 The idea that a ghost is going to appear to you is common, although quite what said ghost could do to you is beyond me.. go wooo and rattle some chains?
 A monster also.
 You could be faced with a Cujo-like dog, although the book version is a million times better than the movie.
 A rabid animal that wants to rip out your throat, yes, I’d be wetting myself.
 Vampires and werewolves, I just laugh.
 The fear of the unseen can be more interesting than, say, Godzilla, for instance.
 I’ve never got Godzilla, big body, tiny wee head.
 Surely to see a ghost would be more interesting than scary?
 Wouldn’t the science and curiosity take over, even in the dankest of dungeons?
 Once it has been established that the dead can’t hurt you, wouldn’t you just ache to find out what the ghost is, what it wants, can we communicate, instead of running away?

 The fear of rejection, from a person, now that I can relate to as you well know, dear reader.
 In reality, what’s the worst that can happen?
 A no, perhaps a laugh in your face?
 I appreciate that when you’re young this could be extremely hurtful, but life goes on.
 Later, you yourself can laugh at the thought of how important that moment was, or how cringey you feel now compared to then, or so you’d hope.
-Abby tells me that her first object of desire outside of her group of friends, (it wasn’t me sadly), was a girl from her uni law degree course.
+Abby tells me that her first object of desire outside of her group of friends was a girl from her uni law degree course.
+That’s Glasgow uni for you!
 She literally laughed in Abby’s face when asked out on a date.
 Abby, even then, was a stoic person, and moved on.
 Still you have to ask why she is still single….
 I mean I know why, it’s a rhetorical question.
 The reason is she’s waiting for Ellie and I to break up, then she can choose which of us she has!
 Form an orderly queue.
+Or it’s that she’s joining me in the nunnery.

 I’ll leave it there for, now but will continue on our little journey through fear next time.